traas-stack/auto-unit-test-case-generator/IMPORTANT_README_FOR_DEVELOPERS.txt

 --------------------------------------------
-EvoSuite should be DETERMINISTIC
+SmartUt should be DETERMINISTIC

-EvoSuite uses randomized algorithms.
+SmartUt uses randomized algorithms.
 However, given the same random seed, the behavior should be fully deterministic.
-This is essential for debugging EvoSuite.
+This is essential for debugging SmartUt.
 Unfortunately, there are few libraries/APIs that are non-deterministic, like for example HashMap and HashSet.
 Rather use equivalent classes that are deterministic, ie LinkedHashMap and LinkedHashSet.
-Note: we have system tests to check if EvoSuite remains deterministic, eg see BaseDeterminismSystemTest.
+Note: we have system tests to check if SmartUt remains deterministic, eg see BaseDeterminismSystemTest.